FCACollin/cv/cv.md

 - For Statistical Programming with R, including:
   - Advanced programming and package creation.
-  - R Markdown or Quarto for literate programming and automated reoprting.
+  - R Markdown or Quarto for literate programming and automated reporting.
   - Shiny Apps for interactive dashboard and applications.
 - For Software Development:
   - Version control with Git & Git Workflows.